emberjs/rfcs/text/0779-first-class-component-templates.md

 Third, explaining what exactly `hbs` invocations produce is also strange: they aren’t actually JavaScript expressions, but they *appear* to be.
 In a template-only context, “invoking” `hbs` produces a component; in a class, it produces the *template* for that component.
 This is the same as with the `<template>` proposal, but it has the additional quirk of using JavaScript syntax to do it, rather than shifting languages.

 Fourth, while supplying a type definition which allows `hbs` to receive a type parameter initially appears nicer than the custom syntax for `<template>`, that form *appears* like an unsafe type cast in TypeScript, the same as writing `as TC<Signature>` after the definition.
-In terms of how we implement the transform, it would actually be safe in practice (the compmiled output would be the same as with `<template[Signature]>`, and therefore would constrain the body of the template in the same way)—but only because the thing passed to `hbs` is *not* a template string.
+In terms of how we implement the transform, it would actually be safe in practice (the compiled output would be the same as with `<template[Signature]>`, and therefore would constrain the body of the template in the same way)—but only because the thing passed to `hbs` is *not* a template string.
 People can therefore not rely on any of their intuitions on the TypeScript side, either.

 Net, while there are some nice features to the `hbs` proposal, it comes out significantly worse than `<template>` in most ways we care about.
 The decreased tooling costs are real, but they are much smaller than the other downsides of the format.